pyspace/pyspace/_sources/tutorials/tutorial_unittesting.txt

    :width: 600 px

    Conceptual design of the generic unittest.
-   Note that this is *not an inheritance diagram*!
+   Note that this is *not an inheritance diagram*, but rather a visualization of the concept behind the unittest!
+For the inheritance diagram, please go to :mod:`~pySPACE.tests.generic_unittest`.

 These four core tests must be passed by any node.
 Whether the node outputs